sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 # Introduction

-This is part of an ongoing series where Tristan and I are trying to re-implement the [Learning from play (LFP)](https://learning-from-play.github.io/) line of research, then build on it to answer a couple of questions, first of all:
+This is part of an ongoing series where Tristan and I are trying to re-implement the [Learning from play (LFP)](https://learning-from-play.github.io/) [line of research](https://language-play.github.io/), then build on it to answer a couple of questions, first of all:

 > "Can we enable fast transfer learning to new scenes or behaviours by using language to structure a joint trajectory embedding space between robot specific data and a much larger, diverse set of human video?"

 We've finally nailed a great baseline re-implementation.
 In the gif above you can see goals specified by the transparent copies of the object - it is capable of reliably completing > 10 different tasks in a row.
 You can read a little bit more about their papers, the question we are trying to answer and getting the environment right in [Laying down the infrastructure](https://sholtodouglas.github.io/LearningFromPlayAndLanguage/).
+The architecture is explained clearly in their papers, so we won't re-hash it here.

 # What took us so long?